alexzhc/alexzhc-hotmail.com/README.md

 ## Important features:

 ### ReadWriteMany
 Export block volume by host NFS server and use kubernetes cluster ip as the NFS VIP.
-Workflow is demonstrated by following child project
+A workflow is demonstrated by following child project
 > volume nfs provisioner: https://github.com/alexzhc/volume-nfs-provisioner

 ### Fencing
-Instead of waiting for kubernetes node eviction timeout (5 minutes) and CSI detach timeout (6 minutes), calls kubernetes api to forcefully delete and reschedule pod right after DRBD has failed over the resource.
+Instead of waiting for kubernetes node eviction timeout (5 minutes) and CSI detach timeout (6 minutes), piraeus calls kubernetes api to forcefully delete and reschedule pod right after DRBD has failed over the resource.
 It improves TTR (time to recover) from 11 minutes down to 30-60 minutes.
 >Ref: https://docs.storageos.com/docs/concepts/fencing

 ### Remote Backup